AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-07-26-accessible-colour-palettes-and-bootstrap.markdown

 </figure>
 {:/}

-See one file there that we did not add manually?
-Yeah, it is **demo.css**!
+But what is that **demo.css** file doing there?
+We did not add it?

-When we open this file we see it is unmistakably **Bootstrap CSS**, **BUT** with our colours baked right into its core and our style overrides appended to the CSS at the end.
+This is our compiled CSS file.
+When we open it, we see it is unmistakably **Bootstrap CSS** *BUT* with our colours baked right into its core and our CSS style overrides appended at the end.

-This means one stylesheet on your page, no more difficult overrides and extremely simplified maintenance of not only your stylesheets but of your accessible colour contrasts!
+This means one stylesheet on your page, no more difficult overrides and extremely simplified maintenance of not only your stylesheets, but of your accessible colour contrasts!

 Sounds like a win-win to me...

 **Some colour contrast tools**

-It will be a lot more clear now why we need contrast rich interfaces and how to create them more easily.
-But nothing beats tooling we can use to test out work with.
+It should be a lot clearer now why we need contrast rich interfaces and how to simplify their creation and maintenance, but nothing beats tooling we can use to test out work with.
 Three tools with super cool colour contrast testing functionality are:

 - [aXe](http://www.deque.com/products/axe/) from Deque.